-It's easy to have your blogs, emails or web pages point to any stored File in your account.
+It's easy to have your blogs, emails, or web pages point to any stored File in your account.
 For every document that you create in your account, Keep&Share automatically generates a link for that document.
-At any time you can copying that link and post it anywhere that you choose.
+At any time you can copy that link and post it anywhere that you choose.
 Follow the steps in the image below to copy the link for your document:

 Copying links from the “Share” dialog

 If you click on the gray “Share” button above your document, you will have access to two other links that you can copy and share.
 The first link is the short URL.
 This is the same short URL that is available to you when you click on the “link & embed” link at the bottom of your document.
 You should use this link if you have your file publicly shared or shared on a limited basis.

 The second link is the Private Sharing Link.
 The Private Sharing Link is a link that you can copy and share with anyone, regardless of whether they have a Keep&Share account or not.
 This link allows you to keep your items shared privately, but you can give this link to others to access your files and they will not be required to log into a Keep&Share account.
 No one without this link can see your files.

 If you are looking to share the link to a PDF document you’ve uploaded into Keep&Share, there will four options for links you can copy to share.
 Learn more about copying links to PDF documents.

 To learn more about creating links to your Documents and Folders, please visit the Keep&Share Development site.